 *Overall side effects are unknown, and so far the above reported side effects have only seen in human and animal studies with high dose Delta-8

 While the research has been limited, what has been done shows promise.
-Since there are a number of studies currently underway, we should expect to hear more, quickly, about this cannabinoid.
-But based on the existing and current research, here are some of the benefits we’re hoping to hear more about:
+Since many studies are currently underway, we should expect to hear more about this cannabinoid as research matures.
+Meanwhile, based on the existing and current research, here are some of the benefits we’re hoping to hear more about:

-A 2013 study by the National Cancer Institute, delta-8-is one of the cannabinoids that has actually been shown to inhibit tumor growth,
+A 2013 study by the National Cancer Institute says that delta-8-is one of the cannabinoids that have been shown to inhibit tumor growth,

 “…Delta-9-THC, delta-8-THC, and cannabinol (CBN) were found to inhibit the growth of Lewis lung adenocarcinoma cells in vitro and in vivo.
 In addition, other tumors have been shown to be sensitive to cannabinoid-induced growth inhibition.”

-A 2004 study published in Pharmacol Biochem reported that even in lower dosages, mice given Delta-8 showed both increased appetite and an increase in cognitive function.
-These therapeutic effects at lower dosages are particularly appealing for the future as a therapeutic for many diseases.
+A 2004 study published in Pharmacol Biochem reported that in even lower dosages, mice given Delta-8 showed both increased appetite and increased cognitive function.
+These therapeutic effects at lower dosages are particularly appealing for the future as a therapeutic option for many diseases.

-In 2018 the Cannabinoid and Cannabis Research journal published the results of a study that has actually revealed potential for treating pain and inflammation with topical delta-8 THC (as well as CBD),
+In 2018 the Cannabinoid and Cannabis Research journal published the results of a study that revealed the potential for treating pain and inflammation with topical delta-8 THC (as well as CBD),

-A research study from a 1987 Alcohol and Drug Research journal performed on mice, reveals that delta-8 may have some neuroprotective effects based on brain activity.
-The point of the research study was to examine different cannabinoids, yet delta-8 was the components of the cannabis plant that attracted attention to the researchers of this study due to its substantial impact from such a small dosage.
+A research study from a 1987 Alcohol and Drug Research journal performed on mice reveals that delta-8 may have some neuroprotective effects based on brain activity.
+The point of the research study was to examine different cannabinoids, yet delta-8 was the component of the cannabis plant that attracted the researchers’ attention due to its substantial impact from such relatively small dosages.

-As more studies are conducted on the potential therapeutic applications for Detal-8, we hope to see more outcomes for the following conditions where studies and improvements have already begun:
+As more studies are conducted on the potential therapeutic applications for Delta-8, we hope to see positive results for the conditions where studies and improvements have already begun:

-However it’s important to remember that Detla-8 is THC, and while it has a much lower incidence rate of psychoactive side effects, they can still occur.
-Any marijuana product with high levels of THC should always be used with care, especially at higher dosages.
+However, it’s important to remember that Delta-8 is THC, and while it has a much lower incidence rate of psychoactive side effects, they can still occur.
+Any marijuana product with high THC levels should always be used with care, especially at higher dosages.

 Is Delta-8 THC legal?

-When you research the legality of Delta-8 THC – you can find many sites that will 100% confirm that it is Federally legal.
-While according to section 297A of Agriculture Improvement Act of 2018—which we frequently refer to as the 2018 Farm Bill:
+When you research the legality of Delta-8 THC – you can find many sites that will 100% confirm that it is federally legal.
+According to the Agriculture Improvement Act of 2018—which we frequently refer to as the 2018 Farm Bill—

-In fact it goes further and removes hemp from the definition of marijuana in section 102(16) of the Controlled Substances Act.
+It further removes hemp from the definition of marijuana in section 102(16) of the Controlled Substances Act.

-“Tetrahydrocannabinols, except for tetrahydrocannabinols in hemp (as defined under section 1639o of Title 7)” meaning that tetrahydrocannabinols derived from hemp are not Schedule I Narcotics.”
+“Tetrahydrocannabinols, except for tetrahydrocannabinols in hemp (as defined under section 1639o of Title 7)”, meaning that t derived from hemp are not Schedule I Narcotics.”

-However this came into question as of 8/21/20 when an interim ruling by the DEA proposing criminalization of Delta-8 THC.
+However, this came into question on August 21, 2021, when the DEA proposed the criminalization of Delta-8 THC.

-According to some lawyers the Farm Bill essentially intended to make all cannabinoids other than Delta-9 legal.
-Provisions of the act also made clear that a whole host of tetrahydrocannabinols – as long as derived from legal hemp – were also legal and Delta-8 should not be be too therefore.
+According to some lawyers, the Farm Bill was intended to make all cannabinoids other than Delta-9 legal.
+Provisions of the act also made clear that a whole host of tetrahydrocannabinols (as long as they are derived from legal hemp) were also legal, and Delta-8 should therefore be legal, at least for now.